ttcpavle/Ray-tracer-in-C/README.md

 - preserving group information in .obj files
 - reading .mtl files
 - rendering multiple objects/lights and shadows
+- preserving n-gon faces
-- n-gon faces and smooth shading
+- smooth shading
 - undo transforms

 ### Improvement to do:
 - Render multiple objects/lights
 - Better shading with isGlass information (reflection and refraction)
+- smooth shading
 - Origin of object and fixes for scaling
 - OpenGL or windows.h for GUI